mikebridge/mikebridge.github.io/_posts/test/2017-05-03-getting-started-typescript-react-4.md

 There are some type declarations there that hurt the eyes (*Disclaimer: if you're a Rails dev they may land you in the hospital*), so let's remember what we're trying to accomplish with this first iteration:

-- When a developer includes our `<Welcome />` component, they need to see the signature of the `onClick` function they need to provide via autosuggest, but we also need to ensure that the the details on the name are hidden.
+- When a developer includes our `<Welcome />` component, we would like to make it clear to him that `onClick` the `onClick` function is available (e.g via autosuggest), but we also need to ensure that the the `name` is hidden.
 - When we wrap a component in `withPersonalization`, we want to ensure that the underlying component is aware of how personalization works.
 Or in other words, it needs to implement a contract that indicates it can accept personalization data---no lazy duck typing!
 In vanilla JS React, this contract is sort-of provided by propTypes, but